winglight/PNLCalendar/readme.md

 ## Sign up here: [Interactive Brokers Referral Link](https://ibkr.com/referral/yu950)

 Enjoy analyzing your trades and making better-informed decisions with this tool!
 Let us know if you have any feedback or suggestions.

+## License
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International License - see the [LICENSE](LICENSE) file for details.